- Cut thickness of material

 Excelsior offers a wide variety of gasket materials to meet the needs of any job and is a preferred distributor for a number of material manufacturers.
-We maintain a large inventory of materials and are always adding new materials to meet customer needs.
+We maintain a large inventory of materials and are always adding new and high-temperature gasket materials to meet customer needs.

 Rubber is also commonly used with cloth or fabric-inserts.
 Common fabrics include cotton, nylon, polyester and fiberglass.
 These products will have 1 or more layers of fabric throughout the thickness of the rubber.
 Generally, the fabric is added to increase stability where mechanical fastening is necessary.

 Cork and rubber gaskets are commonly used in sealing flanges where there is contact with oil, fuel or natural gas and where bolting pressure is somewhat low.
 Both cork and cork/rubber gaskets are excellent when mating surfaces have possible imperfections or don't perfectly mate as they will conform to the surfaces.